PhotonicsTUL/PLaSK/doc/xpl/geometry/3d/transforms.rst

    .. xml:contents::

        A single :ref:`two-dimensional geometry object <sec-xpl-Geometry-objects-2D>`.
-All the boundaries of its bounding box must have their horizontal coordinates larger or equal to zero i.e. all the object must be located at the right-hand half of the plane.
+All the boundaries of its bounding box should have their horizontal coordinates larger or equal to zero i.e. all the object must be located at the right-hand half of the plane.
+If not, they will be implicitly clipped.